impel-intelligence/dippy-studio-bittensor/docs/architecture.md

     Registry -- "Provides Scores" --> Validator
 ```

-Essentially, miners fulfill tasks for orchestrators, whether that be inference, LoRA training, or anything else.
+Essentially, miners fulfill tasks for orchestrators.
+Since output is deterministic, validating is as simple as re-running the initial request on the same profile.
 Partially completed tasks will not count, a task is either valid or not according to the validation mechanism.
 Orchestrators manage the incoming tasks and convert to scores which can then be converted to weights by validators.